 The fact that these works are so highly regarded serves as a testament to the inspiration that can arise from art competitions.
 Though Brunelleschi was not selected in the commission, his panel entered to the art competition is indisputably an accomplished piece of artwork – one that never would have existed if it weren’t for the art competition of the Florence Baptistery.

 Ever wondered about how the practice of awarding scholarships and bursaries to artists began?
 The tradition is rooted in patronage offered by monarchs and rulers to artisans, painters, architects, scientists, and musicians.
 The Prix de Rome, often regarded as one of the first official scholarships, was instituted by the French king, Louis XIV for art students and painters. the bursary was later extended to architects, musicians, and engravers.

-The competition, organized by the Académie Royale de Peinture et de Sculpture (Royal Academy of Painting and Sculpture), Paris, consisted of a very difficult and complex elimination contest.
-The winners were awarded an all expenses paid stay of three to five years at the Palazzo Mancini in Rome.
-A number of candidates from the competition were also selected to join the French Academy in Rome.
+The art competition, organized by the Académie Royale de Peinture et de Sculpture (Royal Academy of Painting and Sculpture), Paris, consisted of a very difficult and complex elimination contest.
+The selected artists were awarded an all expenses paid stay of three to five years at the Palazzo Mancini in Rome.
+A number of candidates from the art competition were also selected to join the French Academy in Rome.

-Artists like Jean-Baptiste Marie Pierre and Charles Dupaty have been the recipients of the winning title of the Prix de Rome.
-The competition cum artist residency program continued until its abolishment in 1968 by André Malraux, the Minister of Culture at the time.
+Artists like Jean-Baptiste Marie Pierre and Charles Dupaty have been the recipients of the selected title of the Prix de Rome.
+The art competition cum artist residency program continued until its abolishment in 1968 by André Malraux, the Minister of Culture at the time.